-Sarasota Bay/Little Sarasota Bay Stock summary (n = 5 cases): # Serious injuries = 2; # Not serious = 2; # CBD = 1 SI Averted Tally: 2 At-sea Row 208 Tursiops GOA/St. Andrew Bay Stock 17-Jun-2020 Alive CBD citizen reported a dolphin with line and a lure in its mouth, saying it was anchored; the animal was viewed from the pier but it dove and disappeared; photographs were taken but the quality did not allow any details to be apparent; little info available N/A N/A St. Andrew Bay Stock summary (n = 1 case): # Serious injuries = 0; # Not serious = 0; # CBD = 1 SI Averted Tally: 0 At-sea; hook and line gear Row 241 Tursiops GOA/St. Joseph Sound/Clearwater Harbor Stock 26-Apr-2022 Alive Serious S6, S8a animal documented with at least two lines of clear monofilament wrapped around, and imbedded into the leading edge of the dorsal fin, and trailing at least 2-3 ft behind the fin; it was N/A N/A uncertain if the flukes were involved in the entanglement STR; hook and line gear; trap/pot gear; boat hook SER21-01284 [CMA2119; ECDP BMBE; JP 167] Tursiops GOA/St. Joseph Sound/Clearwater Harbor Stock 21-Apr-2021 Alive Serious S6, S8a mom of m/c pair, carrying gear in the leading edge of dorsal fin; initial entanglement was a monofilament line encircling and trailing from the dorsal fin with a yellow and white bobber trailing about 1.5 ft behind; the animal has acquired and dropped other gear and items as well including a black braided rope and buoy, later followed by a boat hook; for all three entanglements, the gear/equipment was trailing behind the animal as it swam Serious S6, S8a No unauthorized chases/harassment and disentanglement attempts were made by two different members of the Pinellas County Sheriff's Office on successive days and citizen involvement occurred as well; animal was observed rubbing against a dock which resulted in the loss of the rope and buoy without intervention; it may have picked up the boat hook entanglement from a citizen or the sheriff's office who were both reported to be using boat hooks to try and disentangle the dolphin; the animal was filmed one day trailing the boat hook, and the following day the boat hook was no longer present; it is not known how the animal became disentangled from the boat hook; the animal still has monofilament line encircling and cutting into the dorsal fin with gear trailing STR; vessel strike SER21-00895 [CMA2109] Tursiops GOA/St. Joseph Sound/Clearwater Harbor Stock 6-May-2021 Alive Serious S16 video documented a breaching dolphin being struck by a recreational vessel moving at high speed (running on plane and creating large wake) N/A N/A N/A St. Joseph Sound/Clearwater Harbor Stock summary (n = 3 cases): # Serious injuries = 3; # Not serious = 0; # CBD = 0 SI Averted Tally: 0 At-Sea Row 176 Tursiops GOA/Tampa Bay Stock 29-Mar-2019 Alive Serious S6 ecotour operator documented an animal with monofilament line entangled around the tip of the dorsal fin where there is a notch missing; the line is trailing from the dorsal fin to at least the peduncle area (at least ~3 feet) N/A N/A N/A
+STR; hook and line gear; trap/pot gear; boat hook SER21-01284 [CMA2119; ECDP BMBE; JP 167] Tursiops GOM/St. Joseph Sound/Clearwater Harbor Stock 21-Apr-2021 Alive Serious S6, S8a mom of m/c pair, carrying gear in the leading edge of dorsal fin; initial entanglement was a monofilament line encircling and trailing from the dorsal fin with a yellow and white bobber trailing about 1.5 ft behind; the animal has acquired and dropped other gear and items as well including a black braided rope and buoy, later followed by a boat hook; for all three entanglements, the gear/equipment was trailing behind the animal as it swam Serious S6, S8a No unauthorized chases/harassment and disentanglement attempts were made by two different members of the Pinellas County Sheriff's Office on successive days and citizen involvement occurred as well; animal was observed rubbing against a dock which resulted in the loss of the rope and buoy without intervention; it may have picked up the boat hook entanglement from a citizen or the sheriff's office who were both reported to be using boat hooks to try and disentangle the dolphin; the animal was filmed one day trailing the boat hook, and the following day the boat hook was no longer present; it is not known how the animal became disentangled from the boat hook; the animal still has monofilament line encircling and cutting into the dorsal fin with gear trailing STR; vessel strike SER21-00895 [CMA2109] Tursiops GOM/St. Joseph Sound/Clearwater Harbor Stock 6-May-2021 Alive Serious S16 video documented a breaching dolphin being struck by a recreational vessel moving at high speed (running on plane and creating large wake) N/A N/A N/A St. Joseph Sound/Clearwater Harbor Stock summary (n=4 cases): # Serious injuries=3; # Not serious=1; # CBD=0 SI Averted Tally: 1 At-Sea Row 156 Tursiops GOM/St. Joseph Sound/Clearwater Harbor Stock or Eastern Coastal Stock 25-Feb-2018 Alive CBD citizen reported a dolphin with an entanglement around its dorsal fin involving 2-3 wraps of braided line and a treble hook; line is reported as cutting 1 inch into dorsal fin; no photos; little info available N/A N/A